brunocastro/Arduino/simon-game/readme.md

 #Simon Game - in progress
-##This is my Simon game made on Arduino.
-This code has educational purposes.
+##This is a free exercise to practice C++ and Arduino

-"Simon is an electronic game of memory skill invented by Ralph H. Baer and Howard J. Morrison,[1] with software programming by Lenny Cope, The device creates a series of tones and lights and requires a user to repeat the series."
+Simon game is an old game with a console of 4 large buttons.
+The gamer needs to repeat the sequence of colors that is added in random order as he press the right sequence.

 Fork and play the game!
 Sign the sound.